Ask 3 Questions

 Longer stay patients

-If you remain in hospital longer than is necessary you are at far greater risk of losing your independence or developing complications such as infections or DVT.
+If you stay in hospital longer than is necessary you are at far greater risk of losing your independence or developing complications such as infections or DVT.

-Before you leave hospital you will be given a limited supply of any medication that is required and any changes that have been made will be explained to you.
+- Before you leave hospital you will be given a limited supply of any medication that you need and any changes that have been made will be explained to you.

-- Returning to your usual place of residence with no additional support.
+- Returning to where you usually live with no additional support.

 - Returning home with either short term or long term support services in place.
 Please let us know as soon as possible if you already have support services in place.